salexommer/FilmEngine/README.md

 To make data driven decisions we'll need data that gives us flm digests and metadata to drive our calculations.
 For the first dataset we'll use a Wikimedia extract of the latest films (approx 722MB) and a Kaggle metadata dataset (228MB).
 Conceptually there are a number of functional steps we need to perform to get our insights:
 - For each film, calculate the ratio of budget to revenue
-- Match each movie in the IMDB dataset with its corresponding Wikipedia page
+- Match each movie in the IMDb dataset with its corresponding Wikipedia page
 - Load the top 1000 movies with the highest ratio into a Postgres database, including the following for each movie:
   - Title
   - Budget